What is coaching?

 - I’ll ask you to sign a simple contract if you decide to work with me as a coach, outlining the terms and confidentiality clauses

-I charge £60 per hour.
+I charge £50 per hour.
 Discounts are available for multiple sessions.
-If that isn’t affordable for you, I have limited capacity to offer free and low-cost sessions – please get in touch via firstname.lastname@example.org
+If that isn’t affordable for you, I have some capacity to offer Pay What You Can sessions – please get in touch via firstname.lastname@example.org